-I needed a change of pace.
+It was time for a change of pace.
 I wanted to experience the “real” Colombia.
-I wanted a unique experience.
-I craved a laidback lifestyle.
-I found it in Ibague, Colombia.
+I wanted a unique experience and craved a laidback lifestyle.
+Luckily, I found it in Ibague, Colombia.

 You won’t see many foreigners here.
 Outside the English teachers, you won’t see another gringo face.
 I dig it – but Ibague, Colombia isn’t for Colombia first-timers.
 The city is safe, but you won’t find the same type of amenities here that you’ll find in Bogota or Medellin.